Arkaeriit/Cyberland-server/README.md

 * Configuration page: at `<server URL>/config/`.
 * At `<server URL>/status`, there is a list of all board and the number of posts in each board.

+### Logging and banning
+This server generate a line of log for each new message.
+For every new message, a new line will be added on the log file `cyberland_log`.
+The line contains a hash of the IP of the poster, the board where the post have been made and the ID of the post.

+In order to bans some peoples from the server, you simply have to write the hash of their IP to a JSON array in the file `bans.json`.
+This file is optional, if it is not found, an error will be printed at the startup of the server but the server will run nonetheless.

 ## Cyberland protocol

 ### Boards